-The site being considered for regeneration covers areas of Hailsham town centre, including the Wealden Council offices, leisure centre, the Hailsham Medical Centre, Seaforth Surgery and the Vicarage Field area.
-Wealden District Council is a key landowner in the town centre, and has been in conversations with other landowners and leaseholders to ensure the regeneration can be a success.
+The site being considered for regeneration covers areas of Hailsham Town Centre, including the Wealden Council offices, leisure centre, the Hailsham Medical Centre, Seaforth Surgery and the Vicarage Field area.
+Wealden District Council is a key landowner in the town centre and has been in early conversations with other landowners and leaseholders to ensure the regeneration can be a success.

-Building new homes in Hailsham, including affordable homes, is a key objective for the Council, given the need to meet new housing targets.
+Building new homes in Hailsham is a key objective for the Council, given the need to meet new housing targets.
 Bringing more homes into the town centre will also enable people to access services, retail, employment and leisure activities on their doorstep.
-This will be more convenient, more sustainable and create a more well-integrated community.
-As a major investment into the town, it will provide more economic opportunities and a greater variety of town facilities for existing residents.
+This will be more convenient, more sustainable and help create a vibrancy to the town that will attract more people and businesses to Hailsham.

 Transport and Access

 Yes, a multi-storey car park will be included within the masterplan.
 We understand that car parking is important to local people and want to provide this whilst maximising opportunities for public and open spaces, and making the town centre as accessible as possible for all.

 Redeveloping the town centre provides an excellent opportunity to improve active travel and green access walking and cycling routes across the town.
 A Travel Plan will be in place to promote sustainable transport.

 We are currently at the early stages of drawing up our proposals, and we will take access into account when we develop detailed designs.

 In line with the feedback received from the local community and stakeholders at all stages of consultation, the redevelopment will celebrate the unique culture, heritage and identity of Hailsham, and provide an improved setting for the many Listed Buildings in the area.